Skip to content

 The response contains:

-• data — the deserialized response payload.
+• data: the deserialized response payload.

-use peppygen::subscribed_services::uvc_camera_get_camera_info;
+use peppygen::consumed_services::uvc_camera_get_camera_info;

 let response = uvc_camera_get_camera_info::poll(